Tap the text to show or hide reading controls.

 All I need is a bit of starting capital.

-Yujin’s group entered the Yongsan Hunter Market and swiftly offloaded the goods they’d gained from clearing the gate.
+Yujin’s group entered the Yongsan Hunter Market and swiftly offloaded the goods they’d won from clearing the gate.

 Behind him, Lee Seongmin and Kang Minyeong smiled awkwardly.

-Yujin’s hunting speed was so tremendous that the Scraps, run-of-the-mill Hunters until now, struggled just to keep up.
+Who could have guessed it would be harder than fighting monsters?
+Yujin’s hunting pace was so blistering that the Scraps, run-of-the-mill Hunters till now, could barely keep up.

 Pfft.
 Over this much.